artri/paperspace/README.md

 # paper{s}pace

 a small web application to manage all your offline documents.
-Provides a searchable storage for your documents and reminds you of upcoming tasks.
+Provides a searchable storage for your documents and reminds you of upcoming com.dedicatedcode.paperspace.feeder.tasks.

 ![screenshot of the start page](https://gitlab.com/dedicatedcode/paperspace/-/wikis/uploads/5c02cb86506303adacbd1fb3bbf6decc/screenshot-2020-06-06-05_29_57.png)